PDA Recommendations

 Even if the device can be unlocked, it won't matter much if there's no custom ROM and/or TWRP to apply it.
 You could technically use adb sideload, but it's not ideal, especially if you're flashing on the move & away from a PC.

-- It's cheaper - imagine getting a flagship from a few years ago for the price of a low-end PDA, or something like that.
-Even if it had to be patched up to be functional, chances are it's still cheaper than the average brand-new midrange.
+- It's cheaper - imagine getting a flagship from a few years ago for the price of a low-end cellphone, or something like that.
+Even if it had to be repaired be functional, chances are it's still cheaper (both the price of the device & its spare parts) than the average brand-new midrange.

 - The device has been generally used & tested, meaning you're less likely to get a defective unit, aside from the defects caused by the ex-user & such.

-- If you're getting them from an online (read : honeypot / botnet) market (such as eBay, Tokopedia, that monopolist whose name makes the jungle & tribe with a similar name hardly pop up on search engine unless directly searched, etc.), it may arrive in a worse shape than advertised.
+- If you're getting them from an online (read : honeypot / botnet) market, it may arrive in a worse condition than advertised.
 This may vary depending on the courier though.

 - Accessories (charger, case, screen protector) may not be included.